The Noether--Lefschetz theorem in arbitrary characteristic: Surjectivity

 \subsection{Surjectivity over fields of infinite transcendence degree}

 In this section we assume the ground field $\mathbb K$ has infinite transcendence degree over its prime subfield and use the notion of very general over $k_0$ discussed in \S\ref{sec:very_general}.

 We will use the following result of Graber--Starr \cite{graber-starr13} on extending sections of abelian schemes.
 Their result is stated for very general incident line pairs and 2-planes over an uncountable field, but their proof works for fields of infinite transcendence degree. \begin{thm}[{\cite[Theorem 1.3]{graber-starr13}}] Let $\mathbb K$ be an algebraically closed field of infinite transcendence degree, $B$ a normal variety of dimension $\geq 2$, and $f\colon B\to \mathbb P^{\dim B}$ a generically finite, generically unramified morphism.
 Let $\mathcal A\to B$ be an abelian scheme, and let $k_0 \subset\mathbb K$ be a field of definition for $\mathcal A$ and $B$.
 Then for any pair of incident lines $L_1\cup L_2\subset\mathbb P^{\dim B}$ very general over $k_0$, the restriction map is a bijection.
-The same result also holds with incident line pair replaced by 2-plane. \end{thm} Applying their result for incident line pairs to the relative Jacobian shows surjectivity for a reducible member of $|\mathcal L^2|$:
+The same result also holds when the very general incident line pair $L_1\cup L_2$ is replaced by a very general 2-plane $P$. \end{thm} Applying their result for incident line pairs to the relative Jacobian shows surjectivity for a reducible member of $|\mathcal L^{\otimes 2}|$:

-\begin{lem} In the setting of Assumption~\ref{assumption:inj}, assume that $X$ is defined over a field $\mathbb K$ of infinite transcendence degree and that $n\geq 3$.
+\begin{cor} In the setting of Assumption~\ref{assumption:inj}, assume that $X$ is defined over a field $\mathbb K$ of infinite transcendence degree and that $n\geq 3$.
 Let $S_1,S_2$ be a pair of complete intersection surfaces of members of $|V|$ very general over $k_0$, and let $D_i$ be a Weil divisor on each $S_i$ such that $D_1|_{S_1\cap S_2}\sim D_2|_{S_1\cap S_2}$.
 Then there is a Weil divisor $D$ on $X$, uniquely determined up to linear equivalence, such that $D|_{S_i}\sim D_i$ for each $i$.
-That is, the restriction map is an isomorphism. \end{lem}
+That is, the restriction map is an isomorphism. \end{cor}

 \begin{proof} Let $S_i'$ denote the strict transform of $S_i$, let $L_i$ be the line such that $S'_i=\phi'^{-1}(L_i)$, and consider the fiber product $\Cl(S'_1)\times_{\Pic(S_1\cap S_2)}\Cl(S'_2)$, where the restriction maps $\Cl(S_i')\to\Cl(S_i)\to\Pic(S_1\cap S_2)$ are pushforward by $\pi|_{S'_i}$ composed with the Gysin homomorphisms \cite[Chapter 6]{ful84}.
 Let $D_i$ be divisors on $S_i$ whose restrictions agree in $\Pic(S_1\cap S_2)$.
 The pullback $\beta|_{S_i'}^*D_i$ of $D_i$ is defined because the base points of $|V|$ are smooth points of $S_i$ by generality.